SevvalliThavapalan/LinkGenVarPhen-Workflow/Database_mining/README.md

 seqtk seq <path to input .afa file> > <$path to output .afa file>
 ```
 Amino acid mutations can be extracted using the script *extract_mutations.py*.
 The script takes the aligned afa file and the accession of the reference protein file to extract mutations and their frequencies.
-The outpufile is saced in the same direction as the multiple sequence alignment file.
+The outpufile is saved in the same direction as the multiple sequence alignment file.
 ```
-py extract_mutations.py -i <path to input afa file> -r <reference protein accession>
+py extract_mutations.py -i <path to input afa file> -r <reference protein accession> -g <gene name>
 ```

 ### 7. Check list of mutations